Balancing the Negative Aspects of Working from Homes and Remote Working

 Need for Better Employee Engagement – Growing Role of HR Leadership

-With the above situation, the role of the Human Resources department will become more and more crucial.
-They would have to devise a better framework and mechanism of communication to bridge the gap of physical interactions as much as possible.
+HR would have to devise a better framework and communication mechanism to bridge the gap of physical interactions as much as possible.
 These could be tiny things, from the guidelines of having the videos turned on during the online meetings to bigger steps.
-Just imagine months or years of having online meetings where people keep their videos switched off.
-Even if it is on the video, seeing the face of the person one is communicating with improves engagement and attachment.

 Organizations that are not already practicing it should plan monthly newsletters and encourage the employees to contribute.
 Apart from the business matters and updates, these newsletters need to be designed to have a very transparent and friendly conversation involving the employees’ personal side – be it the extra-curricular achievements, achievements of family members, or a chance to showcase their hobbies.